• 4 hours

 The conclusion:

-Drafting minutes
+Drafting Minutes

-The minutes of a meeting are an internal document that records the content of a meeting attended by the writer in a more or less detailed way (according to whether the minutes are chronological, summarised or synoptic).
+The minutes of a meeting are an internal document that records the content of a meeting attended by the writer in a more or less detailed way (according to whether the minutes are chronological, summarized or synoptic).

-The format of minutes
+The Format of Minutes

 Certain things must be noted:

-• The title;
+• The title

-• The place;
+• The place

-• The date and time of the meeting being opened and closed;
+• The date and time of the meeting being opened and closed

-• Those present, absent and sending excuses;
+• Those present, absent and sending excuses

-• The name of the minute taker;
+• The name of the minute taker

-• The agenda.
+• The agenda

-The layout of minutes
+The Layout of Minutes

 Minutes are constructed around a three-part plan:

-• Agenda of the meeting;
+• Agenda of the meeting

-• Summary of discussions/proposals; and
+• Summary of discussions/proposals

 Draft your text using the present tense.
 It will make reading easier.

-Drafting a summary
+Drafting a Summary

-• Introduction (tagline and presentation of the plan);
+• Introduction (tagline and presentation of the plan)

 For extra help with professional formatting of your documents, consider using tables: